cczapski/cczapski.github.io/work/02-radlibs.md

 After I got that style out, I knew that I didn't want to just mimick Madlibs, but create a unique feel to Radlibs.
 I wanted something more bright, a little more grown up, and something "rad".
 One of my brainstorming methods for getting the right vibe from visual elements on a style tile is to simply google those words together and see what happens.

 In this case, I googled rad, bright and fun.
-Below is the style I developed from brainstorm with that search result, and as a team we agreed this design was the best fit for the goals of the project.
+Below is the style I developed from a brainstorm with that search result, and as a team we agreed this design was the best fit for the goals of the project.

 <p class="center">
     <img alt="Google search inspired Style Tile" src="/images/work/radlibs/style_tile_radlibs_v2.jpg">